Ast3risk-ops/Tomb-Scripts/README.md

 sudo make install
 ```
 Or you can install tomb using your system's package manager.
-If the wget command doesn't work go [here](https://files.dyne.org/tomb) and download the .tar.gz
+If the wget command doesn't work go [here](https://files.dyne.org/tomb) and download the .tar.gz.
+After, run the rest of the commands.

  ## Run the scripts
  click the big green "Code" button, then, click "Download ZIP."